-A. Most people who are in reasonable good health receive massage once every 1-6 weeks.
-However the frequency of massage should be determined by your goals and needs.
+A. Most people who are in reasonable good health receive a service once every 1-6 weeks.
+However the frequency should be determined by your goals and needs.
 Massage for a specific condition or injury is often preformed in shorter sessions, and more frequently for a shorter span of time.
 For relaxation, we have clients that come weekly, and others we see once a year.
-Keep in mind that the cumulative effect of massage is greater than the benefit of any one treatment session.
+Keep in mind that the cumulative effect is greater than the benefit of any one session.
 You and your therapist should discuss your long term goals to establish a clear direction and protocol.
 Massage Therapy and Aesthetics should not be perceived as a luxury but as a fundamental element to maintaining pain-free unrestricted movement, beautiful, healthy, glowing skin and achieving balance between mind and body.

 Q. What improvements can I expect to see after my massage?